robertfmurdock/robertfmurdock.github.io/_posts/2020-01-24-Star-Wars-Lessons.md

 ---
 layout: post
-title: What the Star Wars Sequels Can Teach You About Your Software Project
+title: What the Star Wars Sequels Can Teach You About Your Project
 tags: star wars, lessons, software, product
 ---